NotSoSaneExile/Portfolio/README.md

 # In Progress
 * Create README files for the projects
 * Tweak the Sentiment Analysis model.
 Current version has 0.99 R Score for the positive sentiment and around 0.70 for the negative ones.
 I want to get the negative sentiments above 0.90
 * Add features to the Trading Charts Plotter.
-Allowing for a live data plotting, switching between different financial instruments/indicators etc. I'd also love to add some trading signals based on some strategies.
+Such as live data plotting, switching between different financial instruments/indicators etc. I'd also love to add some trading signals based on some strategies.
 * NEW PROJECTS

 # Getting Started